Amber Hunter

 Chobe Game Lodge is currently the only lodge within the national park.
 You’ll find the five-star lodge in the northern region of Chobe National Park, idyllically set on the banks of the river, promising an all-encompassing safari experience.

+Visitors can look forward to the possibility of spotting wild dogs during game drives and boat safaris from Chobe Game Lodge.
 This ecotourism-certified lodge comprises 44 elegantly appointed guest rooms and daily activities, including boat safaris and game drives.

 Recommended Lodge in Savuti: Savute Safari Lodge